 Cap de Creus national park:

 This national park is the easternmost point of the Iberian Peninsula and was the first terrestrial and marine national park in Catalonia.
 It features stunning geological formations where the craggy rocks contrast with the amazingly clear aquamarine waters.
-You can go for walks along the coast, participate in water sports including kayaking and diving, take a boat trip or have a go at mountain biking.
+You can go for walks along the sea, participate in water sports including kayaking and diving, take a boat trip or have a go at mountain biking.
 It is in a great location and can be visited via the charming towns of Cadaqués and Roses.
 Bus services run from Barcelona and Girona to both these towns and from here you can explore the park on foot.

 This is a former fishing village and considered to be ‘the jewel of the Costa Brava’.
 Many artists and writers enjoyed visiting this picturesque spot including Dali, Picasso and Federico Garcia Lorca.
 Dali’s home can be found just around the corner in Port Lligat where there is a museum dedicated to the artist.
 The house is a fascinating insight into the life of Dali and his wife Gala, it even includes a whispering room where you can sit across the room from a partner and hear what they are saying as if they were sitting right next to you whispering into your ear!
 Tickets for visiting the house must be reserved in advance and cost €11 for adults, €8 for reduced tariffs (students, retired over 65 and unemployed) and under 8’s go for free.